bright/new-www/content/jobs/senior-fullstack-developer.md

 ## job description 🧑🏻‍💻🧑🏻‍💻

-We are looking now for a  **Senior Fullstack Developer** who has already had experience with web development, knows how to build Cloud Platform projects and is not afraid of touching new technologies.
-What counts are your general analytical, programming and communication skills.
+We are seeking an experienced Fullstack Developer to join our bright team.
+The ideal candidate will have **a strong understanding of both frontend and backend development**, along with the ability to work on a variety of projects ranging from web applications to database design.
+As a Fullstack Developer, you will collaborate with cross-functional teams to design, develop, and maintain software solutions that meet our clients' needs.  **You will feel great in our team if you are a team player who approach challenges and complexities with a problem-solving mindset and openess to feedback.**

+## what you will do 🤝

+* collaborate with the product manager/owner to understand project requirements and translate them into technical specifications
+* develop responsive and user-friendly frontend applications using modern web technologies
+* design and implement server-side logic, APIs, and database structures for backend applications
+* participate in code reviews to maintain code quality and ensure best practices
+* provide constructive feedback to team members as well as to the clients
+* share knowlege with the rest of the team (outside and inside the organisation)

 ## what we would like to see ✅

-* at least 3-4 years of commercial programming experience (including min.
-2 years in backend development)
+* at least 4 years of commercial programming experience as a fullstack develoepr or ina  similar role
-* very good knowledge of TypeScript/JavaScript
+* solid understanding of TypeScript/JavaScript
-* deep working experience with Node.js
+* deep working experience with Node.js and React
-* strong problem solving attitude and open mind
+* a solution-oriented mindset
-* positive approach to work and new challenges
+* positive approach and flexibility to work on new challenges
 * advanced level of English (written and spoken)

 ## we would also appreciate if you have 🙌

-* familiarity with AWS or other Cloud providers
+* familiarity cloud platforms and deployment processes
-* experience with development in React
+* experience with working on startup projects

 ## what you will find in our Bright Team 🧡

-* international projects for such organisation as United Nations or Parity
+* culture of responsibility, flexibility, teamwork and positivity
+* business value over technical perfection
 * flat structure and a great impact on the key project decisions
 * flexible schedule and remote work possibility
 * mentoring program and regular 1:1 meetings
-* continuous feedback culture and open communication
+* continuous feedback and open communication
 * MultiSport and private medical package
 * company library with an extra budget for professional books
 * good equipment: MacBook and additional accessories